How can I stop a leak from a toilet tank bolt?

 HELPFUL HINT: Some bowls will not have a ridge to either side of the mating flush valve hole but instead uses rubber washers or inserts to support the tank.
 Tighten down the tank until the rubber washers or inserts are compressed.
 In the event there is no ridge or rubber supports you may not be able to use the hex nut and metal washer under the tank.

-/ Will Wang is the Director of Marketing at Fluidmaster and is responsible for new product development, product management, and the marketing strategy.
+Will Wang / Will Wang is the Director of Marketing at Fluidmaster and is responsible for new product development, product management, and the marketing strategy.
 Will has over eleven years in managing and successfully launching products into the home improvement and builder marketplace.
-Will has a well rounded educational background in mechanical and manufacturing engineering, and a masters in business administration which have helped him thrive in marketing and business management; his true passion. www
+Will has a well rounded educational background in mechanical and manufacturing engineering, and a masters in business administration which have helped him thrive in marketing and business management; his true passion.